The Chicago Defender: Foundation and social impact, role in the Great Migration

 Abbott used the Defender to promote Chicago as an attractive destination for southern blacks.
 Abbott presented Chicago as a promised-land with abundant jobs, as he included advertisements "clearly aimed at southerners," that called for massive numbers of workers wanted in factory positions.
 The Defender was filled with advertisements for desirable commodities, beauty products and technological devices.
 Abbott's paper was the first black newspaper to incorporate a full entertainment section.
 Chicago was portrayed as a lively city where blacks commonly went to the theaters, ate out at fancy restaurants, attended sports events, including "cheering for the American Black Giants, black America's favorite baseball team", and could dance all night in the hottest night clubs.

 The Defender featured letters and poetry submitted by successful recent migrants; these writings "served as representative anecdotes, supplying readers with prototype examples ... that characterized the migration campaign".
 To supplement these first-person accounts, Abbott often published small features on successful blacks in Chicago.
-The African American mentalist Princess Mysteria had from 1920 to her death in 1930 a weekly column on the Defender, called "Advise to the Wise and Otherwise."
+The African American mentalist Princess Mysteria had from 1920 to her death in 1930 a weekly column on the Defender, called "Advice to the Wise and Otherwise."

 In 1923, Abbott and editor Lucius Harper created the Bud Billiken Club for black children through the "Junior Defender" page of the paper.
 The club encouraged the children's proper development, and reading The Defender.
 In 1929, the organization began the Bud Billiken Parade and Picnic, which is still held annually in Chicago in early August.
 In the 1950s, under Sengstacke's direction, the Bud Billiken Parade expanded and emerged as the largest single event in Chicago.
 Today, it attracts more than one million attendees with more than 25 million television viewers, making it one of the largest parades in the country.

 In 1928, for the first time, The Defender refused to endorse a Republican Party presidential candidate.
 Throughout the election it ran a series of articles critical of the party, its failures to advance black civil rights, and what it saw as Republican's embrace or acquiescence in segregationism, party support in a revitalized Ku Klux Klan, and the Republican's Lily White Movement.
 The paper's final pre-election editorial read in part: “We want justice in America and we mean to get it.
 If 50 years of support to the Republican Party doesn’t get us justice, then we must of necessity shift our allegiance to new quarters.”
 For a variety of reasons, in the coming years, black support for the Republican Party fell rapidly.